 Giving awards to employees is great motivation and improves employee morale.
 But there are limits to how much you can deduct for these awards, including employee achievement, safety, and service awards.
 You also need to know the tax implications for employees of these awards.
 If they are taxable, you must deduct payroll taxes from the award.

 Businesses can deduct up to $400 for all awards of tangible personal property given to any one employee annually.
 For example, you can deduct the cost of a watch for 30 years' service or a plaque for a safety award.
 This limit does not apply to awards made as part of a qualified retirement plan.

 Gift certificates don’t count as awards for this deduction because they are not “personal property.”
-Personal property is property that is owned by an individual or a business that is movable and is not land or buildings.
+Personal property is a property that is owned by an individual or a business that is movable and is not land or buildings.
 So a plaque or a watch would be personal property.

 You can provide a catalog of products and allow the recipient to choose one since the products are tangible personal property.
 These catalogs have different cost levels for different lengths of service; more costly gifts for longer service.

 Awards Given By Partnerships